 Welcome to the website of Peace Corps Guatemala.
 This site was developed to provide you with information, advice, and resources concerning life as a Peace Corps Volunteer and our programs in this country.

-· Maternal and Child Health Program: Volunteers work through the Ministry of Health and are assigned to health centers, clinics and hospitals focusing on improving health education and promotion to improve child nutrition and women’s and family health.
+- Maternal and Child Health Program: Volunteers work through the Ministry of Health and are assigned to health centers, clinics and hospitals focusing on improving health education and promotion to improve child nutrition and women’s and family health.

-· Youth in Development: Working through middle schools, parent groups, youth groups and mayor’s offices; Volunteers co-teach in the classroom and promote involvement of parents, teachers and local leaders in addressing issues of: youth leadership, decision-making, communication among family members to assure youth are surrounded by caring adults and have the life skills to assume positive roles in their community and country.
+- Youth in Development: Working through middle schools, parent groups, youth groups and mayor’s offices; volunteers co-teach in the classroom and promote involvement of parents, teachers and local leaders in addressing issues of: youth leadership, decision-making, communication among family members to assure youth are surrounded by caring adults and have the life skills to assume positive roles in their community and country.

-Volunteers in Guatemala live with local families for the duration of their service.
-These families open their homes and hearts to the Volunteers, serving as guides and support to the Volunteer as they get accustomed to their new culture and community.
-Our Volunteers come from throughout the United States and represent the diversity of our great nation.
-We are very proud of our staff and Volunteers who together, make up the Peace Corps Guatemala family.
+I hope you will enjoy the stories and experiences of our volunteers reflected in this website.
+Our volunteers come from throughout the United States and represent the diversity of our great nation.
+We are very proud of our staff and volunteers who together, make up the Peace Corps Guatemala family.
 Please feel free to contact us with any questions or comments.

-Sending you our very best regards,
+Sending you warm regards,

 Peace Corps Guatemala